zxxtlz/Firefox-Sigma/README.md

 ## [Firefox-Σigma](#features) 🗿 Super clear desktop browser

+### What this fork Changes

+Things such as having simpleMenuWizard (fixes context menus and tabs) in the chrome folder already installed Or simple things like adding the "Save image as..." button, i was surprised to see it not be there in the first place.

+This is the theme I've used for some time now.
+It would make you motivated to close unneeded tabs, or live with 4+ row of tabs lol.
+- **Added context menu buttons for saving images, opening videos in new tabs or copying their links**
+- **Fixed clickable tabs**
+- **Removed hidden URLBar**
+- **Fixed tabs being hidden behind URLBar**
+- **SOMEWHAT Fixed being able to drag tabs when more than 1 row**

+## Everything under this line is the same README as the original

 <img src="assets/fire-alpha-adapt.gif" alt="firefox alpha preview animation adaptive colors" width="720" height="auto"/>

 Fast and minimal Firefox configuration with zero buttons, for simplicity and intuitive gesture controls.